-was nearly hull up.
-It was as clear as day, by that wonderfully soft light the moon gives.
+Soon the ship was dashing along on the starboard tack with sails drawing.
+The Constellation was a remarkable sailor by the wind, and few ships were ever known to equal her when everything was braced sharp up and lines taut.
+In no time at all, the courses of the stranger began to rise, showing the gain we were making.
+In an hour, she was nearly hull up.
+It was as clear as day, but the light was that wonderfully soft light which the moon gives only in the tropics.
 The stranger's sails were as white in that light as a pocket-handkerchief.
-The breeze had freshened, so that we were running at least nine knots.29 Men had been sent aloft to wet down the topsails, and every thread was stretched with its duty.30
+The breeze had freshened, so that we were running at least nine knots.
+Men had been sent aloft to wet down the topsails, and every thread was stretched with its duty.

 At this time, a gun from our bow was fired - a signal for the stranger to heave to, but on she sped, silent as a dream.
-We could now plainly see through the glasses that there was not a light about the ship.
-It was a most significant sign.31 Another gun was fired.
-As the white smoke came pouring over our deck, we lost sight of the chase.
-As it was swept to leeward, we saw her unchanged, silent and glistening.
+We could now plainly see through the glasses that there was not alight about the ship, a most significant sign.
+Another gun was fired.
+As the white smoke came pouring over our deck, we lost sight of the chase, but as it was swept to leeward, we saw her unchanged, silent and glistening.
 Suspicion now amounted almost to a certainty that we had a slave-ship at hand.

-I was ordered to the gun deck and there to direct one of the 32-pounders32.
+I was ordered to the gun deck and there to direct one of the 32-pounders.
 I was directed to carry away the upper spars and rigging, but under no circumstances to hit the vessel's hull.
-"Aim high and make your mark!"33 I touched my cap and smiled; it was so like the caring warning of a mother to her son.
+"Aim high and make your mark!"
+I touched my cap and smiled; it was so like the admonition of a mother to her son.

 Soon, one gun was sending round-shot whirling through the rigging.
 The bark edged away still further until the wind was directly astern of her.
-She then went flying over the sea like a great white bird with her wings widely extended.
-Constellation followed suit.
+She then went flying over the sea like a great white bird with her wings widely extended, with Constellation following suit.
 Every moment we hoped to bring down some of her spars or upper masts.
 At this time the chase was not a mile distant, but in the moonlight her distance seemed not half that.